 7. Stealth Core Trainer

 Meet the Stealth Core Trainer, a gaming system that turns core workouts into a mobile video game by using your body as the joystick.
 This app-plus-equipment combo consists of balance board that rotates with your body and holds your phone, which displays the in-app fitness game.
-You can play interactively against others or by yourself, and to keep things intersting, no two games are the same.Stealth Core Trainer is the brainchild Howie Panes who previously created the successful NRG ball and Don Brown, the inventor of the the original Ab Roller.
+You can play interactively with others or by yourself, and to keep things interesting, no two games are the same.Stealth Core Trainer is the brainchild Howie Panes who previously created the successful NRG ball and Don Brown, the inventor of the original Ab Roller.

 One of the highlights of Stealth Core Trainer is its ability to provide fun and fast but powerful workouts.
 "Short and simple 1-3 minute no sweat workouts can be just as effective as hour-long sessions at the gym.
 For anyone with a busy schedule, I recommend fitting fitness into your day with simple 1-3 minute NO SWEAT workouts,” said Don Brown.
 Although it’s not quite available yet, this crowdfunded fitness game is coming out in the Summer of 2017 and you can pre-order it now.